On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 \paragraph{Determination of $N_\mbG(H)$} This is surprisingly difficult to do.
 In \cite[p.15]{atlas} we see that the $28\oplus 28^*$ extends to the full automorphism group $H.2$ of $H$ as an irreducible $56$-dimensional module, but this irreducible module preserves a \emph{symmetric} bilinear form, not an alternating one.
 (The same holds for $p=7$, see \cite[p.24]{abc}.)
 Thus either $N_\mbG(H)$ is $H\times Z(\mbG)$ or of the form $H\cdot 4$.
-The latter subgroup does embed in $\Sp_{56}(p)$, as a simple computer construction proves (the subgroup is of course inside the group $(\PSU_3(3)\times 2)\wr 2$).
-We will prove that this outer automorphism of $H$ interchanges two $\mathfrak e_7$-subalgebras for $p=7$, and hence it does not lie in $\mbG$ for all $p\geq 7$ by Proposition \ref{prop:p=0impallp}.
+The latter subgroup does embed in $\Sp_{56}(p)$, as a simple computer construction proves, and we do this in the supplementary materials as part of the proof (the subgroup is of course inside the group $(\PSU_3(3)\times 2)\wr 2$).
+We will prove that this outer automorphism of $H$ interchanges two $\mathfrak e_7$-subalgebras for $p=7$, and hence it does not lie in $\mbG$ for all $p\neq 2,3$ by Proposition \ref{prop:p=0impallp}.
 We can see no `internal' way to prove it does not embed in $\mbG$.

 \paragraph{Determination of $H$ up to conjugacy} We apply the subalgebra method from Section \ref{sec:subalgmethod}, noting that since $M(E_7)$ is the sum of two dual modules, the alternating form is unique.
 In the supplementary materials we prove that for both $p=7$ and $p\neq 2,3,7$ there is exactly one $\mbG$-conjugacy class of subgroups $H$.